Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Stomach acid can dissolve thin blades.

-total length circulatory system a person is 96,500 kilometers.
+total length circulatory system person is 96,500 kilometers.
 For comparison: the circumference of the Earth is only 40,000 kilometers.

-Women's heartbeat is faster than men's.
+Women's heart rates are faster than men's.

 The diameter of the aorta is the same as the diameter of a garden hose.

-The left lung is slightly smaller than the right one due to the fact that the heart is located on the left side.
+The left lung is slightly smaller than the right due to the fact that the heart is located on the left side.

 The adrenal glands change their volume throughout a person’s life.